Allergies

 Treating skin reactions

-The primary treatment for skin eczema is aimed at alleviating symptoms.
-To relieve itchiness and eczema, your health care professional might recommend initially a room-temperature bath to remove crusted skin, followed by immediate application of a moisturizer, which helps conserve the skin's natural moisture.
 Topical steroid creams and ointments are effective in decreasing skin inflammation.
-Two FDA-approved topical medications, tacrolimus (Protopic) and pimecrolimus (Elidel), which are in a class of medications called immunomodulators, are available for treatment of eczema.
-These medications help maintain normal skin texture, reducing eczema flares.
-However, due to possible effects on the immune system with prolonged use of these medications—specifically, an increased risk of certain cancers, including skin cancer and non-Hodgkin’s lymphoma—the FDA recommends that Elidel and Protopic only be used when someone can’t tolerate other medications or other treatments have failed.
+Two FDA-approved nonsteroidal topical medications, tacrolimus (Protopic) and pimecrolimus (Elidel), also are available for treatment of eczema.
+These medications, which are in a class of medications called immunomodulators, help maintain normal skin texture, reducing eczema flares.
+However, due to possible effects on the immune system with prolonged use of these medications—specifically, an increased risk of certain cancers, including skin cancer and non-Hodgkin's lymphoma—the FDA recommends that tacrolimus and pimecrolimus only be used when someone can't tolerate other medications or other treatments have failed.
 Talk to your health care professional about this risk.
-Also tell your doctor if you are pregnant or breast-feeding.
+Also tell your health care provider if you are pregnant or breastfeeding.

-Topical coal-tar preparations also work, but they can be messy and smelly.
-They should not be used by pregnant women, and there is some evidence that their prolonged use may increase the risk of skin cancer.
-If symptoms persist, your health care professional may recommend application of over-the-counter hydrocortisone cream or, in severe cases, oral corticosteroid medication.
+If symptoms persist, consult a dermatologist.
+He or she may recommend application of over-the-counter hydrocortisone cream or, in severe cases, oral corticosteroid medication.
 Although steroid creams or oral steroids may be appropriate for acute outbreaks or severe episodes of eczema, long-term use is not advisable because of the considerable risk of side effects.
 Topical steroid creams can cause thinning and spotting of the skin, acne and permanent stretch marks.
 If used around the eyes, topical steroid medications can, in rare cases, lead to glaucoma.
-Eczema patients who take oral steroids for longer than the usual two-week cycle and then stop using the drug face the additional risk of severe relapse.
+Eczema patients who take oral steroids for long periods may have issues during times stress, plus possible cataracts, glaucoma, weight gain and bone loss.
 For these reasons, long-term steroid therapy is advised only under a health care professional's supervision.

 Prevention